A student, a son and a volunteer: These are the victims in the Tampa killings

 Anthony Naiboa

-Anthony Naiboa, an autistic 20-year-old, had just started a temporary job, packing hurricane relief supplies for victims in Puerto Rico when he was killed.
+Anthony Naiboa, an autistic 20-year-old, had just started a temporary job, packing relief supplies for hurricane victims in Puerto Rico, when he was killed.

 "He was going to cash his check and take us all out to dinner to celebrate his job," his younger brother, Taino Naiboa, told CNN affiliate Bay News 9.